sprngr/hubot-domain-me/README.md

 ## Changelog

+### v1.0.2
+* Added 195 gTLDs to the list, I wish I was making some of these up.
+* Broke out the dictionary arrays into separate files.
+I need to add more words to the suggestion list.

 ### v1.0.1
 * Changed the way the domain string is built
 * Had internal conflicts about adding the protocol to the domain, too risky with unfurling